Konash/arabic-support-unity/README.md

 1. You'll need to use a font that got Arabic letters in it.
 2. You'll need to modify the text attribute through script.
 This does not fix the problem if you write directly in a text field.
 3. The script is written in C#.
+4. The code is a little messy so please excuse me.

 # Steps
 1. To use the Unity Arabic Support asset inside a script, use: "using ArabicSupport;"